ddrone/advent-of-code-2023/README.md

+# Advent of Code 2023 solutions

+As a client-side JS app, for no particular reason.

+Default README.md of starter Vite template follows in case I'll need it later

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.